-Teens do not know who they are, and they are working like mad to figure it out.
+Teens do not know who they are and are working like mad to figure it out.

 Often, anytime a teen looks at themselves, something is wrong.
 They’ll ask “What does a normal teenager look like?” or “How would a normal teenager act right now” or “What should I be thinking about?”.
 These questions drive them crazy.
 Because they haven’t built their self-concept yet, they are always in doubt.
 Often, we know when they are most insecure because they are acting the surest of themselves.

-Additionally, teen cliques are changing constantly - they are competitive and unusually inconsistent due to the rapid changes each individual is going through.
+Additionally, teen cliques are constantly changing – they are competitive and unusually inconsistent due to each individual’s rapid changes.

-Sometimes, especially when teens have “Drill Seargent” or “Helicopter” parents, teens will do anything to prove that they aren’t their parents because they feel so stifled and controlled.
-However, sometimes instead of finding their own voice, they will end up following a stronger peer.
+Sometimes, especially when teens have “Drill Sergeant” or “Helicopter” parents, they will do anything to prove that they aren’t their parents because they feel stifled and controlled.
+However, sometimes instead of finding their own voice, they will follow a stronger peer.
 This is still them listening to a voice outside of themselves.
-We want to encourage teens to find their own voice and their own way in life, without having to follow someone else.
+We want to encourage teens to find their own voice and way in life, without following someone else.

 Things that damage teen self-concept:

 - Pushing kids into school before they are ready